Vonage/vivid-3/docs/getting-started/vonage-authors.md

 In your CSS file, add the following code to specify & load the font family:

-Note: The `@font-face` declaration must be placed at the top of the CSS file.
+<vwc-note connotation="warning" headline="The @font-face declaration must be placed at the top of the CSS file."></vwc-note>

 ```css
 @font-face {